AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 #### Extending the simulation

 It is possible to enrich the simulation with custom classes (variable types, displacements, etc).
-The latter have to be included in the simulation classpath and have to implement (extend) the respective interfaces ([abstract] classes).
+The latter have to be included in the simulation classpath and have to implement/extend the respective interfaces/abstract classes.

 [DefaultEnvironment]: {{site.urldoc}}it/unibo/alchemist/model/implementations/environments/Continuous2DEnvironment.html
 [Environment]: {{site.urldoc}}it/unibo/alchemist/model/interfaces/Environment.html